KDE/digikam-doc/README.md

 ## Continuous Integration

-At all changes done in this repository, as commits and Merge Request, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the DocBook files, including the current translations of the documentations.
+At all changes done in this repository, as commits and Merge Requests, the [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) will recompile automatically all the contents to check the validity of the DocBook files, including the current translations of the documentations.

-The [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) section list the history of the continuous integration pipelines.
+The [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) lists the history of the continuous integration pipelines.

 ## Continous Deployement

 This documentation in English is weekly generated and [published here as HTML and PDF](https://docs.kde.org/index.php?language=en&package=digikam-doc).

-If the compilation of the internationalized versions can be completed with the Continuous Deployement workflow, you can show a translated version of this documentation by selecting a language from the left side of the publication page.
+If the compilation of the internationalized versions can be completed with the Continuous Deployment workflow, you can show a translated version of this documentation by selecting a language from the left side of the publication page.

 [![](project/images/digikam_handbook_HTML.png "HTML Version of digiKam Handbook Shown in Web Browser")](project/images/digikam_handbook_HTML.png)